-I quickly threw this granola together once for a camping trip with what we had on hand in the kitchen and have been making it ever since.
-It makes the perfect pantry staple and camping or beach picnic brekkie!
+I quickly threw this granola together once for a camping trip with what we had on hand in the kitchen and I’ve been making it ever since.
+It makes the perfect pantry staple for camping or a beach picnic brekkie!

-For camping, I like to enjoy mine with yogurt (I love coconut yogurt) and chopped fresh fruit.
-Ready in 2 minutes!
+When camping, I like to enjoy mine with yoghurt (I love coconut yoghurt) and chopped fresh fruit, it’s ready in two minutes!

-Made of whole, plant-based ingredients that are all super interchangeable making it a really handy flexible number.
-I have tried a few different types of dried fruit in it now and my favorite is still dried berries, cranberries, or if i am feeling SUPER fancy, blueberries.
-They just give that delicious chewy tangy pop of flavor.
+This granola is full of whole, plant-based ingredients that are all super interchangeable making it a really handy, flexible number.
+I have tried a few different types of dried fruit in it now and my favourite is still dried berries such as cranberries or if i am feeling SUPER fancy then blueberries.
+They just give that delicious chewy and tangy pop of flavour.

-You can add any nuts and seeds you might have on hand.
-This particular version is nut-free but almonds and hazelnuts are super crunchy and delicious in this recipe too!
-If you are not GF and love oats like me you could substitute all or some of the buckwheat and add any different spices you might like too to jazz it up a bit and get experimental (WILD – hahah).
+You can add any nuts and seeds that you might have on hand.
+This particular version is nut-free but almonds and hazelnuts are super crunchy and delicious in this recipe too.
+If you are not GF and love oats like me you could substitute all or some of the buckwheat with oats and add any different spices you might like too to jazz it up a bit – get experimental (WILD – hahah!).